w3c/wai-tutorials/source/index.html.erb.md

 These tutorials provide guidance on how to implement best practice solutions that meet WCAG 2.0 in different situations.
 They do not cover all situations, technologies, success criteria, and conformance requirements.
 The normative [WCAG 2.0 standard](http://www.w3.org/TR/WCAG20/) and its supporting materials, such as [How to Meet WCAG 2.0 document](http://www.w3.org/WAI/WCAG20/quickref/), provide more comprehensive coverage of the requirements.

-{::comment}

-## Tutorial Topics

--   **[Page Structure](page-structure/index.html):** Discover possibilities to mark up websites to make them more accessible.

--   **[Menus](menus/index.html):** Get guidance on the development of menus on websites and in web applications.

--   **[Images](images/index.html):** Learn how to use images in an accessible way, including decorative, linked, and grouped images.

--   **[Tables](tables/index.html):** Find out how you can add structural information to tables so that assistive technology can identify the relationship between table headers and data.

--   **[Forms](forms/index.html):** Learn how labels and instructions inform users about the purpose of a form field and how it should be completed, and how form validation can prevent users from submitting wrong data.

--   **[Carousels](carousels/index.html):** Study how an accessible, animated carousel is built.

-Additional tutorials are planned and will be added here once they are completed and reviewed.

-{:/comment}

 ## Additional Resources

 * **[How People with Disabilities Use the Web](http://www.w3.org/WAI/intro/people-use-web/Overview):** An introduction covering a variety of disabilities, including age-related impairments